37 Filipino Foods to Try in 2025

 Filipino Dishes

-Pork adobo and chicken adobo are the most popular iterations of this dish, which has a wonderfully tangy flavor.
+Pork adobo and chicken adobo are the most popular iterations of this Filipino food, which has a wonderfully tangy flavor.
 While adobo is admired today as an easy and delicious cooking method, it’s speculated that native people once used it as a way to preserve meat.

 Gourmet Cooking Classes Near You